-I play guitar for 7 years now, and for some time I wondered If it would be hard to make something nice and playable from an old guitar.
+I have been playing guitar for 7 years now, and for some time I wondered If it would be hard to make something nice and playable from an old guitar.

 To check it out I bought a small classical guitar from 70', On guitar head it stated that it was made in Germany (NRD).
 It cost about 12 dollars so if I messed up it wouldn't be that big a deal.

 I did a few sketches and plans, but i changed it while working.

 Sanding paper grits 80, 120, 180, 600, 1000, 2000, 2500

 (electric sander would be nice)